poissonconsulting/bbousims/README.md

 Survival and fecundity rate arrays can be converted into process matrices for use in BAS population projection.
 In this example there are two stages representing recruit and adult.
-We can set the male recruit stage to be NULL to indicate that there is only one recruit stage.
+`male_recruit_stage` is set to NULL to indicate that there is only one recruit stage.

 ``` r
 survival_mat <- bbs_matrix_survival_period(survival)